treymack/simple-atm/README.md

 - [ ] Deposits, withdrawals, and transfers need to be atomic operations
 - [ ] Testability for all core features
-- [ ] Data persistence using an in-memory or lightweight database (e.g., SQLite)
+- [x] Data persistence using an in-memory or lightweight database.
+Chose MySQL because it's easy to set up with Aspire.
-- [ ] Elegant error handling
+- [x] Elegant error handling
   - Use a `Result<T>` pattern for operations that can fail

 ## Core Entities